zalsafwani/DGE-scRNA-seq/README.md

 1. For test run it without the need to change.
 2. For the zalsafwani_DEsingle_run: set your working directory that has countsAllenData.csv data, and change the dataset_path to the place with the countsAllenData.csv

+- Result of test run: it took 33.94464 secs to run the tool.
+It was able to find 21 genes in DEa, 55 in DEg, and 13 in DEs.
+There were 42 down regulatory genes and 47 up regulatory genes

+- Result of zalsafwani_DEsingle_run:it took 19.14017 secs to run the tool for the small dataset and 50.78816 mins to run the full dataset.
+For the small run, it was able to find 3 genes in DEa, 7 in DEg, and 0 in DEs.
+There were 7 down regulatory genes and 3 up regulatory genes.

 ### SigEMD (https://github.com/NabaviLab/SigEMD) some code has been added to make it work